ericleasemorgan/reader-sentences/README.md

 * `./bin/summarize.py` - takes the cached result of `./bin/search.py`, and uses a large-language model to summarize the cache

-* `./bin/elaborate.py` - given a query in the form of a question, uses the cached result of `./bin/search.py` to address the given question; as such, this script is a simple implemenation of a retrieval-augmented generation (RAG) application
+* `./bin/elaborate.py` - given a query in the form of a question, uses the cached result of `./bin/search.py` to address the given question; as such, this script is a simple implementation of a retrieval-augmented generation (RAG) application

 The following scripts are front-ends to their Python equivalents, and all they really do is add some formatting to the outputs: